In this lesson, your tutor will help you go over question six from the TOEFL speaking test. Listen to a short lecture.

 |quantity||(n) a number; an amount

-e.g. There is a large quantity of railroads across the U.S.
+e.g. Railroads have a high quantity across the U.S.

 |raw material||(n) a basic material used to make something